tachyontec/Compression-Selective_Decompression/README.md

 # Compression-Selective_Decompression
 Elias-Fano compression implementation in Python, created for the Data Structures and Algorithms course.
 The script reads a list of integers from a file, compresses them into two bit arrays (L and U), and prints the compressed representation along with their SHA-256 hash.

+The repository where the task was published is [here](https://github.com/nataliakassou/assignment-2022-1).

 ## Overview
 This Python script implements the Elias-Fano compression technique for a sorted list of integers.
 The program reads a list of integers from a file, compresses it using two bit arrays (L and U), and prints the compressed representations along with their SHA-256 hash.